-This form demonstrates how the Applicant will implement the proposed plan with the funds available through the LX Program.
+These forms demonstrate how the Applicant will implement the proposed plan with the funds available through this Program.
 This is the basis for management, fiscal review, and audit.
 Grant Subaward Budget Pages (Cal OES Form 2-106b) are subject to Cal OES modifications and approval.
 Failure of the Applicant to include required items does not eliminate responsibility to comply with those requirements during the implementation of the Grant Subaward.